-Community Catalyst is a national non-profit advocacy organization working to build the consumer and community leadership that is required to transform the American health system to it serves everyone.
+Community Catalyst is a national non-profit advocacy organization working to build the consumer and community leadership that is required to transform the American health system.

 CareQuest Institute’s partnership with Community Catalyst has evolved over the past 5 years and has included focused technical assistance for grassroots and state advocacy grantees, capacity building for the broader oral health field in terms of engaging in advocacy strategies, and more recently, resulted in the development of the national field scan on oral health.
 Additionally, over the past couple of years, Community Catalyst has stepped into a leadership role in terms of federal oral health policy, serving on the Medicare coalition, supporting the OPEN Federal Oral Health Policy Network Response Team, and participating in the ongoing CMS meetings with Dr. Chalmers.

 In 2021 specifically, Community Catalyst established the building blocks for a robust, community-informed oral health policy agenda.
 This work included identifying common oral health policy levers, conducting a media scan, interviewing stakeholders and experts, leading monthly “Tooth Tuesday” workshops for CareQuest Institute grantees and other partners, and developing a set of priorities that include Medicaid/Medicare coverage, minimally invasive dentistry, expanded use of teledentistry, workforce, care delivery reform, oral health integration, and improving access.
 Also, in addition to playing a key role in advocacy efforts to advance a Medicare Part B dental benefit in collaboration with CareQuest Institute Advocacy Staff, they partnered with Raising Women’s Voices and the Women’s Health Project to help shape and provide expertise on oral health for pregnant and postpartum people.